 Additionally, there are *a lot* of variables for the reader to keep track of throughout the manuscript.
 I'd strongly encourage the authors to provide a glossary in a Table, where one can quickly look up what, for instance, ,0 refers to.
 To further aid the reader, it might be useful to use short descriptors prior to the variable names when referring to them (e.g., in figure captions).
 For instance, in the caption for Figure 9 (p.
 26), the authors could precede ,0 and ,0 with a brief descriptor such as "strength-of-belief parameters."
 By making similar changes throughout the manuscript, readers will be more easily able to follow along with the authors' approach.

 We appreciate this comment.
 As suggested by the reviewer, we now spell out the variable names in more places throughout the manuscript.
 Doing so for each mention of the variable would further lengthen the manuscript.
-We also considered adding a table with all variables but we’re not quite sure how that would go beyond Figures 8, 10, and 13.
-Would a figure that consolidates all three of these figures into one perhaps help?
+We also created a new figure (SI XX) with all variables.

 Minor Comments